hjoukl/cpycourse/docs/training/main-course/builtin-types.md

 ***dictionary-lookup***

-Accessing individual elements of a dictionary `m` is done using the dictionary key-indexing-operator `m.[key]`
+Accessing individual elements of a dictionary `m` is done using the dictionary key-indexing-operator `m[key]`

 ``` python
 >>> {'name': 'Paul', 'age': 26, 'profession': 'author'}['name']